 Details on nest box installation are covered below.

 Nest Boxes

-Since 2016 a total of 377 nest boxes have been installed within the Karuah East Quarry BOA.
-Details of nest boxes installed are outlined in Table 6.
+Since 2016 a total of 377 nest boxes were installed in the Karuah East Quarry BOA.
+Monitoring of nest boxes is required every two years in which further monitoring is not required until 2024.